Hsu-Che-Wei/COPILOT/README.md

 dir_to_bulk: Directory to reference expression profile for annotation.
 Default is NULL.

+dir_to_color_scheme: Directory to color scheme file for annotation.
+Default is NULL.

 clustering_alg: Algorithm for clustering (1 = original Louvain algorithm; 2 = Louvain algorithm with multilevel refinement; 3 = SLM algorithm; 4 = Leiden algorithm, which requires the leidenalg python; numeric).
 Default is 3.

 res: Resolution used for clustering (numeric).
 Default is 0.5.